The story of a fisherman and businessman

 Questions to think about

-The fisherman gave us an excellent example of how to live a rich life without a lot of wealth.
+The fisherman gave us an excellent example of how to live a rich and larger life without a lot of wealth.
 However, he did need the freedom to make those choices, which many people don’t have because they are steeped in debt.

 Pursuing financial freedom for your own life may require you to make some adjustments.
 You might need to take on extra hours at work or find a second job for a season.
 You might have to give up some things that you enjoy doing or make your life more comfortable, at least for a while.